zyledev/OpenTower-NoSteam/README.md

 # Pizza Tower
-- A full decompilation of Pizza Tower v1.1.0 (Noise Update).
+- A fork of a full decompilation of Pizza Tower v1.1.0 (Noise Update).
 - I am not affiliated with Tour De Pizza in any way.

 # Requirements